 The Contracted Party should evaluate at least the following factors to determine whether the legitimate interest of the requestor is not outweighed by the interests or fundamental rights and freedoms of the data subject.
 No single factor is determinative; instead the authorization provider should consider the totality of the circumstances outlined below:

 Assessment of impact.
-Consider the direct impact on data subjects as well as any broader possible consequences of the data processing (e.g., triggering legal proceedings).
+Consider the direct impact on data subjects as well as any broader possible consequences of the data processing.
 Whenever the circumstances of the disclosure request or the nature of the data to be disclosed suggest an increased risk for the data subject affected, this shall be taken into account during the decision-making.

 Nature of the data.
 Consider the level of sensitivity of the data as well as whether the data is already publicly available.